SLFatemi/CShot/README.md

    cd CShot

 2. Run the game executable or open the project in your preferred IDE.
+3. BONUS: You can open the CShot folder and run the CShot.exe file for a simple run.

 ## 🚀 Future Features
 - More game modes